Archives

 NYC Health + Hospitals/Bellevue, New York City*

-Shivam Joshi, MD, is an internist, nephrologist, and plant-based physician practicing at NYC Health + Hospitals/Bellevue in New York City.
-He received his BS from Duke University and his MD from the University of Miami.
+Shivam Joshi, MD, received his BS from Duke University and his MD from the University of Miami.
 He completed his residency at Jackson Memorial Hospital/University of Miami and his nephrology fellowship at the Hospital of the University of Pennsylvania.
-He is also a clinical assistant professor at the New York University School of Medicine with research interests in plant-based diets, fad diets, and nephrology.
-He has written numerous scientific articles and speaks nationally on these subjects.
-He is the youngest nephrologist to receive the NKF’s Joel D Kopple award, the highest award in renal nutrition.
-You can follow him on Twitter (@sjoshiMD).
+He has been featured in the NY Times, CNN, and The Wall Street Journal.
+Dr. Joshi is an Associate Professor of Internal Medicine at the University of Central Florida College of Medicine.
+He has a research interest in plant-based diets in kidney disease and has authored or co-authored over 50 scientific articles.
+He speaks frequently on this subject to audiences worldwide and is the youngest nephrologist to receive the highest award in renal nutrition, the National Kidney Foundation’s Joel D. Kopple Award.
+You can follow him on Twitter, Instagram (@sjoshiMD), and on his website www.afternoonrounds.com

 Ankur Shah